Coulomb corrections in rare decays of neutral $B$ mesons with $\ell^+\ell^-$-pair in final state: Role of the Coulomb interaction in QED corrections and methods for its treatment

-The $\mathcal{K}$-factor can be calculated using several methods.
+The $\mathcal{K}_C$-factor can be calculated using several methods.
 To validate the approach for neutral $B$-meson decays, we first benchmark these methods against a simpler process: the decay of a hypothetical neutral scalar particle $B^0(M)$ into two hypothetical charged scalars $S^+(m)$ and $S^-(m)$.
-In Subsection \ref{GSS_sec}, we discuss the approach of Gamow, Sommerfeld, and Sakharov, while in Subsection \ref{CAS_sec}, we apply the method developed by Crater, Alstine, and Sazdjian for this decay.
-In the Subsection \ref{loop_qed}, in which we discuss the one-loop calculations, the Coulomb correction for particles with non-zero spin is also addressed.
+In Subsection~\ref{GSS_sec}, we discuss the approach of Gamow, Sommerfeld, and Sakharov, while in Subsection~\ref{CAS_sec} we apply the relativistic two-particle equation formalism developed by Crater, Alstine, and Sazdjian.
+In Subsection~\ref{loop_qed}, we place the Coulomb correction in the context of the complete QED soft-photon resummation, discuss its factorisation to soft $\mathcal{K}_{\text{soft}}$ and Coulomb $\mathcal{K}_\text{C}$ terms.